-Every student at WPS is required to have their own laptops at school.
+Every student at WPS has their own Microsoft Surface.
 WPS's official Laptop/Technology Policy is found at the end of this document.

 Teacher-Student E-mail Communication

 You have the opportunity to reach out to teachers and staff using email; however, when applicable, face-to-face communication is preferred.
 Student email addresses should only be used for communication about academic issues or to ask questions in a respectful and professional manner.
 Students are expected to check email on a daily basis.
 If a student receives an email or message from another student that is confusing or inappropriate, please notify a teacher or staff member immediately.
 Willows Preparatory School reserves the right to access all WPS student emails, reset all passwords, and if necessary, suspend all email activity.